nosqlbench/nosqlbench/driver-http/src/main/resources/http.md

 ## Error Handling & Retries

 Presently, no determination is made about whether or not an errored response *should* be retryable.
-Contextual error handling may be added in a future version.
+More contextual error handling may be added in a future version.

 ## SSL Support

-SSL Support will be added before this driver is considered ready for general use.
+SSL should work for any basic client request that doesn't need custom SSL configuration.
+If needed, more configurable SSL support will be added.

 ## Client Behavior